neovim-idea/neovim-idea/README.md

 * [x] toggle comment/uncomment with <D-/>
 * [x] use notification plugin to avoid losing focus from the buffer
   * [x] add telescope integration to retrieve notifications in case we need to copy/paste logs
+* [ ] plugin to mimic IntellIJ Idea quick open file selection with CTRL+TAB / CTRL+SHIFT+TAB
   * [ ] bind mouse keys prev/next to cycle between open files
 * [ ] global search & replace
 * [x] when exiting lazygit, neotree should refresh its status icons
 * [ ] highlight a line that has a breakpoint set
 * [ ] update treesitter to `main` and figure out where the configuration options are now located
-* [ ] `AutoSaveOnBlur` should also fire a neotree event in order to refresh the status of the files